T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * the option `d:...` initiate creating the download link and optional specifies an export filename,
 * the optional `M:...` (Mode) specifies the export type (file, pdf, zip, export),
-* setting `s:1` is mandatory for the download function,
+* setting `s:1` is recommended for the download function (file / path name is hidden to the user),
 * the alttext `a:...` specifies a message in the download popup.

 By using `_pdf`,  `_Pdf`, `_file`, `_File`, `_zip`, `_Zip`, `_excel` as column name, the options `d`, `M` and `s`